Varrkan82/get-currency-rate/README.md

 # get-currency-rate
-Get currency rate from NBU official site for supported currencies.
+Get currency rate from National Bank of Ukraine official site for supported currencies.
 Dates are supported.

 ## Usage: